Minor

 Electives

-Students must take a minimum of four electives or courses offered by the Center for Jewish Civilization.
+Students must take 12 elective credits (four or more electives/courses) offered by the Center for Jewish Civilization.
 Up to four Hebrew courses are eligible as electives.

 Additional electives may be approved by the program Director, but must make a significant contribution to the understanding of Jewish civilization.